APPLICATION INSTRUCTIONS INSTRUMENTAL PIANO FELLOWSHIP PROGRAM

 In the auditions for pianists who apply in the instrumental concentration, the faculty will be looking for exceptional pianistic ability, evidence of serious interest in playing collaboratively (indicated by the submitted repertoire list), potential to participate in and perform many types of projects in all genres, most of them collaborative, including solo works, chamber and vocal music, new music, and participation in orchestra on a variety of keyboards.

-All piano applicants applying in the instrumental concentration MUST submit a VIDEO audition.
+All piano applicants applying in the instrumental concentration MUST submit a VIDEO audition, to be uploaded with the online application, totaling approximately 40 minutes of music.

 - One movement of a major work from the standard repertoire: Beethoven, Brahms, Chopin, Mozart, Schumann, for example